Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 For example,…

-Let's illustrate this with the following example...
+Let us illustrate this point with the following example...

-It must be noted…
+It should be noted...

 Conclusion